awilh37/games/README.md

 # games
-Random games made by me and blungi
+Random games made by Awilh_37 and blungi